lwa-project/orville_wideband_imager/README.md

 ## Data Archive
 Orville data with reduced spectral resolution (six 3.3 MHz channels) are available at the [LWA data archive](https://lda10g.alliance.unm.edu/Orville/).

-## Reading OIMS Files
+## Reading Orville Image Files
-You can use the `OrvilleImageDB.py` Python module to read the data stored in an OIMS file:
+You can use the `OrvilleImageReader` Python class to read the data stored in an O5 or OIMS file:
 ```
-from lsl_toolkits.OrvilleImager import OrvilleImageHDF5
+from lsl_toolkits.OrvilleImager import OrvilleImageReader

-db = OrvilleImageHDF5(oimsFile, 'r')
+db = OrvilleImageReader.open(oimsFile)

 # Get parameters from the input file